 On warm nights, Bobby Francis and his three roommates like to hit the balcony of their Manhattan apartment, pull out their phones and change the color of the New York City skyline.
-With a few taps, spires atop two Midtown skyscrapers flicker blue, red and orange.
-"It doesn't feel like something I should have access to at all," said Mr. Francis, who turns 23 on Wednesday.
-The consultant sleeps in the former kitchen of a converted two-bedroom apartment.

-Yet he does.
-Mr. Francis and his roommates are members of New York's latest exclusive club: Spireworks, a much whispered-about free app that allows users to change the colors of the spires atop two of New York's tallest buildings.
+"It doesn't feel like something I should have access to at all," said Mr. Francis, who turns 23 on Wednes-day.
+The consultant sleeps in the former kitchen of a converted two-bedroom apartment Yet he does, Mr. Francis and his roommates are members of New York's latest exclusive club: Spireworks, a much whispered-about free app that allows users to change the colors of the spires atop two of New York's tallest buildings.

-The only way to join is to be invited by a current user, so access has spread through an unlikely network of colleagues, friends and denizens of the city's rooftop bars.
-Among fans, invites remain a precious commodity, creating a new class of haves and have-nots.
+The only way to join is to be invited by a current user, so ac-cess has spread through an unlikely network of colleagues, friends and denizens of the city's rooftop bars.
+Among fans, in-vites remain a pre-cious commodity, creating a new class of haves and have-nots.